AhmadTaheri2021/Federated-Deep-Learning/README.md

 ##### *The ‘Main’ module:*
 The module “*Main*” involves the main loop of process.

+## *Section 3.
+Data distributions:*
+In order to provide a realistic simulation platform, FedSim provides miscellaneous form of data distributions such as independent and identically distributed (IID) and non-IID datasets such as:
+-  IID : balanced sample size and balanced number of classes.
+All clients have same sample size from all     type of classes.
+-  non-IID ib : imbalanced sample size and balanced number of classes.
+Each client has different number of samples and balanced number of samples from all classes.
+-  non-IID bb : balanced sample size and balanced number of samples from a subset of classes.
+Each client has equal number of classes.
+For example, each client has 30% of all type of classes.
+-  non-IID bi : balanced sample size and imbalanced number of classes.
+-  non-IID ii : imbalanced sample size and imbalanced number of classes.
+In this case, each client has different sample size and also, the number of classes are different and imbalanced.
+For example, a client may have 30% of all type of classes with different number of sample from each class. (fig. 4).
+Furthermore, the Data_Preprocessing module can be used to produce different cases of data distributions for investigating the performance of Federated Learning algorithms.

-## *How to execute FedSim*
+## *Section 4.
+The Usage of FedSim*
+The flexibility and user-friendly are the main aims in this project.
+Thus, it is easy to implement new algorithms in FedSim and test their performance with different conditions.
+In this way, to enhance the flexibility, a set of parameters are considered in FedSim (Table.
+1).
+In addition, to make FedSim more user-friendly, it is provided to import all parameters from a csv type file.
+So, users can easily run and test their algorithms according to different settings.
+By default, in FedSim a Convolutional Neural Network (CNN) model is utilized for classification task.
+And also, the 'Fashion MNIST' dataset is used in (non-iid-ie) form (fig. 3).

 Note: Before executing FedSim make sure that all requirements such as packages and libraries have been installed.
 To do that, you can use the following instructions:

        $ pip install -r instruction.txt
 In order to execute FedSim you can use the following instruction :